whulshof/HA_PowerControl_en/README.md

+## NB, currently the translated software is not running!!!
+Still investigating.
 # HA_PowerControl

 The following package, combined with the python script "update_entities.py" aims to avoid the detachment of the meter due to too much power absorbed by the various appliances (loads).